I was inspired by Nightmares, Science Fiction &Tilda Swinton

 I was drowning in a mass of the latest neuroscience on Alzheimer’s and dementia with no real point or vision to shape a 90-minute documentary.
 I felt I was somehow missing what it was really all about.

-Then I had a middle of the night revelation, waking up, thinking: “OMG, Alzheimer’s is a Ghost Story.”
-It’s not just a medical problem, or a conventional scientific quest for a cure.
-Its true essence is a science fiction horror disaster movie.
-Think about it: The disease is predicted to become an apocalypse by mid century.
+Then I had a middle of the night epiphany--a sudden realization that Alzheimer’s is not just a medical mystery.
+It's a Ghost Story!
+It possesses all the elements of a science fiction horror disaster movie.
+It is predicted to become an apocalypse by mid century.
 Nobody knows its cause.
 It originated in an insane asylum in Germany 100 years ago.
 It survives on an irrational fear of mysterious forces that attack and slowly shrink our brains, turning us into victims who resemble that repulsive half-dead half-alive creature, the zombie --created by the dark imaginations of horror filmmakers in the 1930’s and indelibly embedded in the public consciousness by Night of the Living Dead.

 Our reactions to Alzheimer’s are the same as toward supernatural forces.
 We feel hopeless and helpless to stop it.
 We gaze into the cosmos of Big Pharma fantasizing about a magic pill to end our human misery.